tent/tent.io/content/docs/index.md

 https://cloudmir.com/ (Lindsay) and https://titanous.com (Jonathan) are both following https://daniel.tent.is (Daniel) and have requested all his status posts.

-2. https://daniel.tent.is creates a `status` post on TentStatus in which he mentions another user, https://jesse.tent.is (Jesse).
+2. https://daniel.tent.is creates a `status` post with TentStatus, a microblogging app, in which he mentions another user, https://jesse.tent.is (Jesse).

 3. TentStatus sends this post to Daniel's server.